mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 backend servers have a low _wait_timeout_ value and the client connections live for a long time.

+### `allow_master_change`

+Allow the master server to change mid-session.
+This feature was introduced in MaxScale 2.3.0 and is disabled by default.

+When a readwritesplit session starts, it will pick a master server as the current master server of that session.
+By default, when this master server changes mid-session, the connection will be closed.

+If the `allow_master_change` parameter is enabled, the master server is allowed to change as long as the session meets the following criteria:

+* The session is already connected to the slave that was chosen to be the new master
+* No transaction is open
+* Autocommit is enabled
+* No `LOAD DATA LOCAL INFILE` is in progress
+* There are no queries being actively routed to the old master

 ## Router options

 **`router_options`** may include multiple **readwritesplit**-specific options.